pwjablonski/cn-sta-pitch/SLIDES.md

-no, thats a good point...hmmm. i guess we should just stick with the summer tech academy...i guess that makes the most sense ...especially since someone from syep expressed that they liked the name Summer Tech Academy?
+no, thats a good point...hmmm. i guess we should just stick with the summer tech academy...i guess that makes the most sense ...especially since someone from syep expressed that they liked the name Summer Tech Academy? dammnit i keep messing up formatting...but yes, summer tech academy. i will say i do think incubator sounds really weird. but i guess we cant call it an internship

+Haha yeah I think of baby chicks with incubator
+But yeah the first slide with the reveal should have Code Nation's Summer Tech Academy at some point

+Either Code Nation's Summer Tech Academy or Summer Tech Academy's The Code Off

+But I do really like The Code Off I just don't want folks to be confused with all the names

+youre totally right. there are a lot of names going on. i feel like some of them are more like, internal and im not even sure yet which will be student facing. but i like, i mean i like both. i guess CN would prefer for branding the first one you suggested

+Okay I'll noodle on this a bit

 ---